Glendalough: St. Kevin's Bed

 St. Kevin's Bed is a cave in the rock face about 8 metres above the level of the Upper Lake on its southerly side (with The Spinc cliffs above it).
 It was reputedly a retreat for St. Kevin and later for St. Laurence O'Toole.
 Partly man-made, it runs back 2 metres into the rock.
+A writer for the Dublin Penny Journal described the cave as "not bigger than a small baker's oven...
+I, and two young men who followed me, found it a very tight fit when crouched together in it".

 The "Caher"

 This stone-walled circular enclosure on the level ground between the two lakes is 20 metres in diameter and is of unknown date.
 Close by, are several crosses, apparently used as stations on the pilgrim's route.

 Temple-na-Skellig

 This small rectangular church on the southern shore of the Upper Lake is accessible only by boat, via a series of steps from the landing stage.
 West of the church is a raised platform with stone enclosure walls, where dwelling huts probably stood.
 The church, partly rebuilt in the 12th century, has a granite doorway with inclined jambs.
 At the east gable is an inscribed Latin Cross together with several plain grave slabs and three small crosses.